danilrudin/Consyzer/README.md

 The application functions correctly without compromising system integrity and security as long as all unmanaged libraries are present at the locations described in the metadata;
 however, if even one of the libraries is missing, the application will not only crash but may also pose a security risk.

-> ⚠️ The analysis is based on the metadata stored in CIL assemblies and does not evaluate the correctness of marshaling between managed and unmanaged code.

 Consyzer was created to ensure that such situations do not come as a surprise.

 ## How it works